-Site-Specific proposals should discuss and demonstrate meaningful involvement of community groups or representatives directly affected by the site, in addition to the broader community.
+Proposals should discuss and demonstrate meaningful involvement of community groups or representatives directly affected by the sites addressed by loans and subgrants, in addition to the broader community.
+Information provided should include the following as applicable to the program: a plan for developing partnerships or describing existing partnerships; and plans for connecting with appropriate health agencies.